SuavecitoInc/shopify-image-metafield-migration-tool/README.md

 ## Rename Metafields Migration

 You can't rename a metafield namespace or key directly.
 This migration copies the value of an existing metafield to a new one.
 Once the migration is complete, you can safely delete the old metafield and its values.
+Please make sure the values were set before deleting the old metafields.

 A configuration is used to retrieve the old metafield values.
 The migration updates one product metafield and one variant metafield at a time.
 If you only need to update a product metafield, set the old variant namespace or key to a non-existent value.
 This will return null, preventing the variant metafield from being set.
 The same applies if you're only updating a variant metafield set the old product namespace or key to a non-existent value.